joho1968/Cloudbridge-2FA/README.md

 ## Credits

-The Cloudbridge 2FA Plugin was written by Joaquim Homrighausen while converting caffeine into code.
+The Cloudbridge 2FA Plugin was written by Joaquim Homrighausen while converting :coffee: into code.

-Cloudbridge 2FA is sponsored by [WebbPlatsen i Sverige AB](https://webbplatsen.se), Sweden.
+Cloudbridge 2FA is sponsored by [WebbPlatsen i Sverige AB](https://webbplatsen.se) :sweden:

-Commercial support and customizations for this plugin is available from WebbPlatsen i Sverige AB in Sweden.
+Commercial support and customizations for this plugin is available from WebbPlatsen i Sverige AB in :sweden:

 If you find this plugin useful, the author is happy to receive a donation, good review, or just a kind word.